syncfusion-content/document-processing-docs/Document-Processing/Excel/Excel-Library/NET/Working-with-Cell-or-Range-Formatting.md

 It is the recommended and optimized approach to format entire row or column with same styles instead of formatting each and every cell individually.
 Use the following code to set default style.

 {% tabs %}
-{% highlight c# tabtitle="C# [Cross-platform]" playgroundButtonLink = "https://raw.githubusercontent.com/SyncfusionExamples/XlsIO-Examples/master/Editing%20Excel%20cell-styles/Row%20and%20Column%20Style/.NET/Row%20and%20Column%20Style/Row%20and%20Column%20Style/Program.cs , 180" %}
+{% highlight c# tabtitle="C# [Cross-platform]" playgroundButtonLink="https://raw.githubusercontent.com/SyncfusionExamples/XlsIO-Examples/master/Editing%20Excel%20cell-styles/Row%20and%20Column%20Style/.NET/Row%20and%20Column%20Style/Row%20and%20Column%20Style/Program.cs,180" %}
 using (ExcelEngine excelEngine = new ExcelEngine())
 {
   IApplication application = excelEngine.Excel;